olpeh/olpeh.github.io/_drafts/react-suspense.md

 We now have support for dynamic imports in our config, which makes it easier to use new features in the future.
 Also, updating packages always good.

-## A Working Webpack Config
+## A Working webpack Config

-Here, you can see the contents of our current working `webpack.config.js` file:
+Below, you can see the contents of our current working `webpack.config.js` file.
+Bear in mind though, that this is the whole config file for our project, and includes more than just supporting dynamic imports and our TypeScript config.

 ```javascript
 const webpack = require('webpack');